Synthetics Test Settings

 Alerting Conditions

-Notification Channels
+Notification Options

-• Notification Channels: A field that shows lozenges for each of the channels to which notifications are currently assigned for this test.
+• Notification Channels: A field that shows a lozenge for each of the channels to which notifications are currently assigned for this test.
 To add a channel, click in the field to drop down a filterable list of channels in your organization, then click on a channel.
 To remove a channel, click the X in the channel’s lozenge.

 • Add New: A button that opens the Add Notification dialog (see Add or Edit Notification), where you can create a new notification channel in your organization and automatically add it to the test.